 Step 1.
 Download iPhone photo manager DearMob iPhone Manager on PC, install and launch it.

 Step 2.
-USB-connect your iPhone to computer, tap "Trust" on iPhone to continue if there is a popup message.
+USB-connect your iPhone to the computer, and tap "Trust" on your iPhone to continue if there is a popup message.

-Despite all of the iPhone photos are shown in DCIM folder on computer, it is still hard for you to find the specific photo you want.
-No matter iPhone DCIM folder missing photos or not showing on computer problem happens or not, it is not really ideal to use DCIM folder to organize photos on computer.
+Despite all of the iPhone photos being shown in the DCIM folder on a computer, it is still hard for you to find the specific photo you want.
+No matter whether the iPhone DCIM folder missing photos or not showing on the computer problem happens or not, it is not ideal to use the DCIM folder to organize photos on the computer.
 That's why DearMob iPhone Manager is designed to help view iPhone photos on PC as well as manage and sync pictures between iPhone and computer.